 Mon 25 April – Thurs 28 April 2022

 A four-day all-inclusive break to experience the hills and dales of north Derbyshire with multi-award-winning naturalist and author in his home patch.
-If you would like to go straight to the booking form, click here.
+This tour is now full but we will run other breaks soon.
+Plese message us here to be notified of future events.

 Buxton and the High Peak